Eiyaro/Eiyaro/README.md

 ## Acknowledgments

-Eiyaro is built upon the HTND architecture.
+Eiyaro is built upon the KAS architecture.
 Thanks to the original team for their open-source contributions.

 ---